Add city tree and plant cover that conserves topsoils and increases community health, wealth, quality of life.

 - The USDA Forest Service i-Tree tools offer a variety of state-of-the-art, peer-reviewed software that help communities measure tree canopy cover and the value of community trees for energy savings, stormwater management, carbon sequestration, air pollution reductions, and property value enhancement.
-A 2018 Trees & Stormwater calculator helps city staff make the case for using trees in stormwater management.
+The Green Infrastructure Center provides tools and case studies about trees & stormwater to help city staff make the case for using trees in stormwater management.

 - Trees and vegetative cover need healthy, undisturbed soils, or disturbed soils improved with compost to support vigorous plant growth resulting from the soil ecosystem services of rainfall infiltration and storage, adsorption of excess nutrients, filtration of sediments, biological decomposition of pollutants, and moderation of temperatures.
 Common development practices include removal of topsoil during grading and clearing, compaction of remaining soil, and planting into unimproved soil or shallow depths of poor quality imported topsoil.
 These conditions typically increase long-costs, producing unhealthy plants that die prematurely and need replacement, and that require excessive water, fertilizers and pesticides that contaminate runoff and increase associated costs of repairing impaired waters.

 - A 2017 publication by USDA Forest Service researchers quantifies the residential building energy conservation and avoided power plant emissions by urban and community trees in the United States.
 In Minnesota, the benefits include:

 - Estimated energy savings of 325,500 MWh and associated value of $35,100,000 statewide due to trees around residential buildings.